AG7GN/nexus-utilities/README.md

-# Hampi Utilities
+# Nexus Utilities

-VERSION 2020721
+VERSION 20200830

 AUTHOR: Steve Magnuson, AG7GN

-This is a collection of utilities for the Hampi image.
-These scripts will only work on the Hampi image.
+This is a collection of utilities for the Nexus image.
+These scripts will only work on the Nexus image.
 Some scripts are specific to the [Nexus DR-X](http://wb7fhc.com/nexus-dr-x.html) board.

 [Check Piano script](#check-piano-script)